 Quebec advises RCFs to use colour coded containment zones for areas that are for infected residents ("hot" or "red" zone), at-risk or recently returned residents ("warm" or "yellow" zones), and all other residents ("cold" or "green" zone).
-(22)
+(28)

 Ontario recommends that residents can freely socialise and interact with each other outdoors within and across cohorts, including during planned or organised group activities.
-This recommendation also applies in indoor settings but with the requirement to wear a mask and maintain a physical distance.
+This recommendation also applies in indoor settings but with the requirement to wear a mask and maintain a physical distance.(17) It is recommended that such fully vaccinated staff work in a single, consistent cohort in each of the facilities where they work.